 There’s a lot going on right now.
 Talking to a family member or friend is a good start, and there are several virtual therapy sites that make talking to a professional easy, safe and affordable.

 10. Schedule time for good vibes

-A candlelit bath, a piece of chocolate, a good book, a glass of wine, a half hour nap, you favorite rom-com, a DIY orgasm—what is something that will make you feel good right now?
+A candlelit bath, a piece of chocolate, a good book, a half hour nap, you favorite rom-com, a DIY orgasm—what is something that will make you feel good right now?
 Make room in your routine to treat yourself to something special—and practice feeling good about how good it feels.

 How do you support your well-being throughout the day?
 Let us know in the comments below or find us on Instagram @raeforwellness.